 Teaching body parts to children helps eliminate the stigma and shame around the human body and their biology, especially private parts.
 It can also help enhance your child’s body image and self-confidence.
 Through appropriate teachable methods, understanding body parts empowers them towards better safety and understanding and helps protect them from sexual predators.

 3. When should I teach my child to name private parts?

 You can start naming private parts before your children even start to talk.
 However, teach them the correct name, which should have a normal, healthy connotation in your child’s mind.

-It’s important to remember that children’s body awareness is crucial, and they need to know and comprehend their own bodies.
+It’s important to educate children on health awareness, and they need to know and comprehend their own bodies and take care of their wellness.
 However, when teaching body parts to kids, make sure that the learning is fun.
-You can club fun with learning by teaching body parts through songs, stories, and various other games, such as Simon Says, Label the Body, Dumb charade, etc. Otherwise, your children may find understanding to be complex.
+You can club fun with learning and education by teaching body parts through songs, stories, and various other games, such as Simon Says, Label the Body, Dumb charade, etc. Otherwise, your children may find understanding to be complex.
 So, teach your child about their eyes, ear, mouth, fingers, and more while also having oodles of fun.

 Infographic: How To Teach Children About Different Body Parts